inari-x/chatbot/README.md

 # chatbot
 Chatbot for uni project.
 This is a PyCharm project.

 # Dependencies
+- Python 3.6
+- Flask

 # Instructions

 Activate virtual environment

 >> `katsch$ source venv/bin/activate`

 for python development